Part II: Understanding potential liabilities associated with alcohol consumption at employer-sponsored events and what to do about it.

 7. The potential purchase of insurance covering Dram Shop or liquor law liability in those states that recognize those causes of action.
 A review of corporate insurance policy would be a wise idea considering that many policies may have existing comprehensive coverage for such events.

 The key for all employers is to apply common sense and practicality to how you manage your event.
-Make sure that you cover all of your bases and spend the extra time and money necessary to provide the safest environment to all who attend your company holiday functions.
+Make sure that you cover all of your bases and spend the extra time and money necessary to provide the safest environment for all who attend your company holiday functions.
 A few extra dollars spent upfront will potentially save you a lot at the end.
 At the Katz Law Group, we can help you save the headaches and liability associated with holiday parties.
 Call the Katz Law Group for a consultation in this area at 508-480-8202.